 *By arrangement with Boosey & Hawkes and Warner Music Group

-The premiere of La Voix Humaine, choreographed and directed by Nanine Linning, is generously supported by the
+The premiere of La Voix Humaine, choreographed and directed by Nanine Linning, was generously supported by the

 Krupp Endowment for Contemporary Dance.